profrobwells/first-llm-classifier/docs/bulk-prompts.md

 This means that you have classified "Intercontinental Hotel" as a Hotel, "Pizza Hut" as a Restaurant, "Cheers" as a Bar, "Welsh's Family Restaurant" as a Restaurant, and both "KTLA" and "Direct Mailing" as Other.

 Ensure that the number of classifications in your output matches the number of business names in the input.
-It is very important that the length of JSON list you return is exactly the same as the number of business names your receive.
+It is very important that the length of JSON list you return is exactly the same as the number of business names youyou receive.
 """
     response = client.chat.completions.create(
         messages=[